David-Howell/telco-churn/readme.md

 ### Need to haves (Deliverables):
 - A model that will predict churn with a better accuracy than baseline
+  - At around 80% we are well above the Baseline of 73%
+  - Additionally, (and More importantly):
+    - Baseline Recall was 0.00% and our model is at around 66% for out-of-sample data!!

 ### Nice to haves (With more time):